Qian-Laboratory/NECC-paper-2026/README.md

 **Single-cell and spatial transcriptomics reveal heterogeneity and a putative carcinogenesis trajectory in neuroendocrine cervical carcinoma**

 The single-cell atlas of NECC: https://atlas.qian-lab.org/necc

+## License

+MIT License
+If you use this codebase, please cite our paper (coming soon✌️).